jakjan95/decorator-pattern-lesson/README.md

 Fork repo and work on branch *homework*

 * Add to GoodWeaponSystem stuff mentioned in New Requirements.
-* Refactor a code in CoffeShopSystem in homework directory
+* Refactor a code in CoffeShopSystem in homework directory using Decorator Patern.
+  * Divide decorators(Soy, Milk, Whip) into separate code.